polywrap/handbook/docs/contributor-guide/core-contributors.md

 - Log estimated contributor hours and tasks on a spreadsheet
 - Assist other core contributors with their project if they have time

-## Working Groups (Pods)
+### Working Groups (Pods)

-Core contributors work in working groups or "pods".
-These pods each have their own roadmap with milestones to work towards.
-Here are the current Polywrap pods:

-### Technology

-> This pod works on product design and development of anything related to technology.

-#### CORE TOOLCHAIN

-This pod works on the core toolchain, with the code found in our [monorepo](https://github.com/polywrap/monorepo).

-Projects in this pod include:

-- The Command Line Interface (CLI)
-- Package maintenance
-- Creating demos and templates

-#### HUB

-The hub is Polywrap's web3 aggregator where users could view deployed wrappers and test them out.

-#### INTEGRATIONS

-The integrations pod works with the web3 ecosystem on various wrappers.
-Some wrappers already completed or in the works include:

-- Ethereum
-- ENS
-- Tezos
-- and many more

-#### DOCUMENTATION

-The documentation pod includes technical writing and demos for anything related to Polywrap's technology.

-### Operations
+Core contributors are part of working groups or "pods".
+Each pod has its own roadmap and milestones.
+To learn more about pods in detail, visit our [Working Groups (Pods)](/dao/working-groups) page.